IBM/cp4waiops-gitops/docs/how-to-create-local-registry.md

 }
 ```

+**Note:**
-**Note:** For `local_registry_host_name`, specify the registry domain name that you specified in your certificate, and for `local_registry_host_port`, specify the port that your docker registry uses to serve content.
+- For `local_registry_host_name`, specify the registry domain name that you specified in your certificate.
+- For `local_registry_host_port`, specify the port that your docker registry uses to serve content.
-	For `credentials`, specify the base64-encoded user name and password for the docker registry that you generated.
+- For `credentials`, specify the base64-encoded user name and password for the docker registry that you generated.

-### Create the imagepullsecret
+### Create Imagepullsecret

 ```
 kubectl create secret generic cp4mcm-pull-secret \